Thorn (letter): Old English

-The letter thorn was used in Old English very early on, as was ð, which was called eth.
+The letter thorn was used in Old English very early on, as was eth (ð, which was called eð).
 Unlike eth, thorn remained in common use through most of the Middle English period.
 Both letters were used for the phoneme //θ//, sometimes by the same scribe.
 This sound was regularly realised in Old English as the voiced fricative /[ð]/ between voiced sounds, but either letter could be used to write it; the modern use of /[ð]/ in phonetic alphabets is not the same as the Old English orthographic use.
 A thorn with the ascender crossed (Ꝥ) was a popular abbreviation for the word that.